Ralph Fiennes shares strict regime that made him drastically reduce body fat at 60

 Charlie Plummer, Marwan Kenzari, Claudio Santamaria, and Angela Molina are also in the cast.

-Speaking to IndieWire about the film, Feinnes said that the script doesn’t include some elements of the classic tale of Odysseus.
+Speaking to IndieWire about the film, Fiennes said that the script doesn’t include some elements of the classic tale of Odysseus.

 “The script did away with monsters,” Fiennes said.
 “It was the end of The Odyssey, and there’s no goddess Athena to help Odysseus look pretty and give him a fuller head of hair or make him more useful.